platers/obsidian-linter/docs/rules.md

 Options:
 - Style: The style of capitalization to use
 	- Default: `Title Case`
-	- `Title Case`: Capitalize using title case rules
+	- `Title Case`: Capitalize Using Title Case Rules
-	- `All Caps`: Capitalize the first letter of each word
+	- `ALL CAPS`: CAPITALIZE THE WHOLE TITLE
-	- `First Letter`: Only capitalize the first letter
+	- `First letter`: Only capitalize the first letter
 - Ignore Cased Words: Only apply title case style to words that are all lowercase
 	- Default: `true`
 - Ignore Words: A comma separated list of words to ignore when capitalizing